 Table of Contents

-This cream corn casserole can be served any time of year, but it especially goes great on your Thanksgiving menu alongside a roasted turkey or baked ham.
-It’s one of the classics and tastes amazing with creamy mashed potatoes, cornbread stuffing, and easy cheesy potatoes.
+This Jiffy cream corn casserole is so easy to make and requires hardly any prep work, it can even be made ahead.
+While it can be served any time of the year, it’s especially great on your Thanksgiving menu alongside a roasted turkey or baked ham with easy cheesy potatoes.

 Recipe Ingredients

-Nearly all of the ingredients are ones that can be kept on hand when in need of a dish that makes any dinner (holiday or otherwise) shine.
+Jiffy corn casserole ingredients are so simple and ones that can be kept on hand when in need of a dish that makes any dinner (holiday or otherwise) shine.

 Find the full printable recipe with specific measurements below.